Catholic University of America

-The Catholic University of America (CUA) is a private Roman Catholic research university in Washington, D.C.
-It is a pontifical university of the Catholic Church in the United States and the only institution of higher education founded by U.S. Catholic bishops.
+The Catholic University of America (CUA) is a private Catholic research university in Washington, D.C., United States.
+It is one of two pontifical universities of the Catholic Church in the United States – the only one that is not primarily a seminary – and the only institution of higher education founded by the United States Conference of Catholic Bishops.
 Established in 1887 as a graduate and research center following approval by Pope Leo XIII, the university began offering undergraduate education in 1904.
-It is classified among "R2: Doctoral Universities – High research activity".
+In the Carnegie Classification of Institutions of Higher Education, it is classified as "R1: Doctoral Universities – Very high research activity".

-Its campus is adjacent to the Brookland neighborhood, known as "Little Rome", which contains 60 Catholic institutions, including Trinity Washington University, the Dominican House of Studies, and Archbishop Carroll High School, as well as the Basilica of the National Shrine of the Immaculate Conception.
+Its campus is adjacent to the Brookland neighborhood, known as "Little Rome," which contains 60 Catholic institutions, including Trinity Washington University, the Dominican House of Studies, Archbishop Carroll High School, and the Basilica of the National Shrine of the Immaculate Conception.

 CUA's programs emphasize the liberal arts, professional education, and personal development.
 The school stays closely connected with the Catholic Church and Catholic organizations.
 The residential U.S. cardinals put on the American Cardinals Dinner each year to raise scholarship funds.
-The university also has a long history of working with the Knights of Columbus; its law school and basilica have dedications to the involvement and support of the Knights.
+The university also has a long history of working with the Knights of Columbus; its law school has dedications to the involvement and support of the Knights.

 History

 Founding

 At the Second Plenary Council of Baltimore in 1866, the United States Conference of Catholic Bishops first discussed the need for a national Catholic university.
 At the Third Plenary Council on January 26, 1885, bishops chose the name The Catholic University of America for the institution.

 In 1882, Bishop John Lancaster Spalding went to Rome to obtain Pope Leo XIII's support for the university, also persuading his family friend Mary Gwendoline Caldwell to pledge $300,000 to establish it.
-On April 10, 1887, pope Leo XIII sent James Cardinal Gibbons a letter granting permission to establish the university.
+On April 10, 1887, Pope Leo XIII sent James Cardinal Gibbons a letter granting permission to establish the university.
 On March 7, 1889, the Pope issued the encyclical Magni Nobis, granting the university its charter and establishing its mission as the instruction of Catholicism and human nature together at the graduate level.
 By developing new leaders and new knowledge, the university was intended to strengthen and enrich Catholicism in the United States.

 The university was incorporated in 1887 on 66 acre of land next to the Old Soldiers Home.
 President Grover Cleveland was in attendance for the laying of the cornerstone of Divinity Hall, now known as Caldwell Hall, on May 24, 1888, as were members of Congress and the U.S. Cabinet.

-Growth
+19th century

 When the university first opened on November 13, 1889, the curriculum consisted of lectures in mental and moral philosophy, English literature, the sacred scriptures, and the various branches of theology.
 At the end of the second term, lectures on canon law were added.
-The first students were graduated in 1889. by 1900 CUA was one of the 14 colleges that offered doctorate programs which formed the Association of American Universities.
+The first students were graduated in 1889.
+By 1900, CUA was one of the 14 colleges that offered doctorate programs which formed the Association of American Universities.